The openworked extra-thin Royal Oak Tourbillon epitomizes the expression of our savoir-faire.

 We set out to evolve the classic Royal Oak DNA through a bold new expression in the Openworked Extra-Thin Royal Oak Tourbillon.

-Housed under one roof, our design and development teams work in concert over the course of 3-5 years to turn an idea into a perfect, functioning timepiece.
+Through their inspired collaboration, our design and development teams exemplify one of our guiding principles, respect.
+Housed under one roof, the teams work in concert over the course of 3-5 years to turn an idea into a perfect, functioning timepiece.

 Design process in every Audemars Piguet timepiece is profoundly identifiable across the collections.